needle-mirror/com.unity.addressables/Documentation~/RemoteContentDistribution.md

 __Builds for testing general game play and function__

 Early in development or when you need to test without access to a host, you might find it convenient to treat all your content as local content.
-For this situation you can create a Profile that builds and loads your remote content using the same paths as your local content.
+For this situation set the __Local__ and __Remote__ profile variables using the __Built-In__ location.

 ![](images/addr_rcd_2.png)